City & Guilds - Level 2 Cycle Mechanic Courses

 "The course was excellent in all aspects and exceeded my expectations.
 The pace was perfect, practical examples were first class and demystified a lot of technical issues.
 The instructor's previous teaching experience shone throughout." - Martin

-We teach in small class sizes (maximum of four).
+We teach in small class sizes.
 We deliver the course 2 days per week over 4 consecutive weeks.
 The course is very hands-on: Our first-class tutors demonstrate professional techniques, then there is plenty of time to practice and hone your skills.
 The course is mainly practical with a small written element.
 If required, we can support you with reading and writing skills.

 This is an accredited course: Each unit will be assessed as we cover it.
 Upon successful completion of all assessments, you will achieve a City & Guilds Level 2 Certificate in Cycle Mechanics.